ladasattar/ordo-frontend-inertia/README.md

 1. No specific .env setup needed, it's using init .env
 2. The website only optimized for 1440px & 1920px dekstop/laptop width

+# PHP Version
+This project was built in PHP 8.2

 # How to Run This Project?
 ## Step 1 (The JS)
 ## Using Bun